 Don't have your own telescope?
 There will be many telescopes of different makes, shapes, and sizes for you and your family to use to look at the sun, stars, planets and other deep sky objects including nebulae and galaxies.
 With activities for kids of all ages, the whole family can enjoy this festival together.

-Due to limited parking, there will be a shuttle bus service from the Great Basin Visitor Center to the Lehman Caves Visitor Center.
-The shuttle bus service is free and will last from 7:30 to Midnight.
+Due to limited parking, there will be a free shuttle bus service from the Great Basin Visitor Center to the Lehman Caves Visitor Center.
+The shuttle bus service is free and will last from 7:30pm to 11:30pm.

 Daytime Solar Solar Telescope Observing

-Each afternoon of the festival, our special solar telescopes will be set up on the back porch of the Lehman Caves Visitor Center to view our closest star, the Sun.
-Look for sunspots, and if you're lucky, you might see a solar flare!
+On September 26th and 27th between 11:00am and 3:00pm, our special solar telescopes will be set up on the back porch of the Lehman Caves Visitor Center, to view our closest star, looking for sunspots and prominences.

 Park Ranger Talent Show

-One of our most popular events!
+One of our most popular events kicks the festival off, the night of September 26th at 6:30pm.
 The rangers of Great Basin National Park will show off their talents by performing astronomy-themed acts, from singing to skits.

 Night Sky Photography Workshop

-Reservations are required for this free program that is limited to 30 people ready to take their first steps into night sky photography.
-Volunteers and Dark Rangers will host a night sky photography workshop.
+Reservations are required for this free program that is limited to 20 people per session.
+Volunteers and Dark Rangers will host (2) night sky photography workshop sessions.
 Learn the advantages of various camera formats, how to shoot closeups through binoculars, exposure times for the upcoming January lunar eclipse, composition, and much more to enhance your ability to take beautiful night sky images.
-Registration for the workshop will open in the summer of 2019.
-And don't forget to bring your camera!
+Registration for the workshop will open on Monday July 1, 2019.

 Are you an amateur or professional astronomer?
 Do you enjoy sharing your passion for astronomy with the public?
 We need your help!
 Give a presentation or just set up your gear for others to look through.
 Individuals and astronomy clubs are welcome.
 Detailed volunteer information can be found on our Astronomy Festival Volunteer page.